Y-Xiang-hub/Crowdsourcing-With-Smart-Contract/README.md

           pages={220672-220681},
           doi={10.1109/ACCESS.2020.3043042}}

-If you have any questions please email me at yuexin.xiang@cug.edu.com.
+If you have any questions please feel free to contact me on e-mail yuexin.xiang@cug.edu.cn.